NOW AVAILABLE

-Unsettled Scores Records is proud to announce the presale of its next release The New York Graffiti Experience 1976 by Fenton Lawless.
+Unsettled Scores Records is proud to announce the release of The New York Graffiti Experience 1976 by Fenton Lawless.

 The documentary started life in 1974/1975 as a slideshow by Fenton Lawless and Justine DiIanni, the film's producer, including original photographs and backed by the song French Fry 97, which was later used for the full documentary as well as other music previously recorded in 1974 by Fenton and his band.